-The School of Pastoral and Social Theology of the Aristotle University of Thessaloniki provides a full-range theoretical and practical education in the main as well as in the specialized fields of the discipline of Orthodox Theology and Christian culture.
+The School of Social Theology and Christian Culture (former School of Pastoral and Social Theology of Aristotle University of Thessaloniki which was renamed as School of Social Theology and Christian Culture with the Government' s Gazette 5710/24-12-2020) provides a full-range theoretical and practical education in the main as well as in the specialized fields of the discipline of Orthodox Theology and Christian culture.
 More specifically in: (a) biblical studies, patristics, and Christian literature, (b) liturgics, history, theology and practice, Byzantine music, ecclesiastical arts, and Christian archaeology, (c) canon law, sources in the study of the Chruch-State relations, ethics, Christian paedagogics, theory and practice in social and pastoral work, (d) Church history and its sources, the history of the Patriarchates and of the Autocephalous Churches, the historical context of Orthodoxy both in the East and in the Diaspora, the relationship between the Orthodox Church and its any given historical, religious, cultural, academic and international environment, (e) the study of the dogmatic sources, and particularly those of the Ecumenical Councils, the interpretation of the orthodox faith from a historical-dogmatic and systematic perspective, and (f) the ecumenicity of the Orthodox Church as well as its dialogue with the rest of the Christian world, Philosophy, cultural and natural sciences, technology, modern thought, and other religions.

 The course curriculum is structured in 8 semesters (4 years) and provides the School graduates with a degree in Theology.

-The School of Pastoral and Social Theology also offers:
+The School of Social Theology and Christian Culture also offers: